okutbay/MongoHead/MongoHead/MongoHead.VersionInfo.md

 ## 0.5.1.0
 - Added CreateIndexExpireAfterDuration function for BaseData class.
 With this function we may create TTL indexes for date fields like "_DateUtcCreated" or "_DateUtcModified"
 ## 0.5.2.0
-- "MongoHead.Info.txt" file renamed to and format changed to markdown. -> "MongoHead.VersionInfo.md"
+- "MongoHead.Info.txt" file renamed to and format changed to markdown. -> "MongoHead.VersionInfo.md".
+- "RunCommand" function to "MongoDBHelper".
+And "CreateIndexExpireAfterDuration" function modified accordingly.